Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz equation: Acknowledgements

 \section{Acknowledgements}

 The authors thank Martin Averseng (CNRS, Angers), David Lafontaine (CNRS Toulouse), Guanglian Li (University of Hong Kong), Chupeng Ma (Green Bay University), Daniel Peterseim (Universit\"at Augsburg), Pierre-Henri Tournier (CNRS Paris), and particularly Th\'eophile Chaumont-Frelet (INRIA, Lille) and Jeffrey Galkowski (University College London) for useful discussions.
-The authors acknowledge the hospitality of the Tsinghua Sanya International Mathematics Forum at the workshop ``Advanced solvers for frequency-domain wave problems and applications" in January 2025, where this research was completed.
+The authors also thank the referees and associate editor for many useful comments.
+The authors acknowledge the hospitality of the Tsinghua Sanya International Mathematics Forum at the workshop ``Advanced solvers for frequency-domain wave problems and applications" in January 2025, where key parts of this research were conducted.

 \end{appendix}

 { }